Konjungate/Konjungate-Core/README.md

 ---------------->>>-----<<<<<<---------------------

 ## Developer
-Thanks to https://github.com/SaltineChips/ for his great work!! :)
+Thanks to https://github.com/SaltineChips/  and https://github.com/Pepsinside for there brains and work!! :)